 The downside of this method is that some people get stressed about the idea of having to choose their own seat and don't like waiting in line (or checking in online) for the chance to pick earlier.
 People also like to sit with friends and family, and passengers who pick their seat later on in the process might not find any blocks of open seats together.

-In the "Mythbusters" experiment, this method led to lower customer satisfaction scores, even though it was fastest.
-The nearly as fast outside-in method scored much higher.
+In the Mythbusters experiment, this method led to lower customer satisfaction scores, even though it was fastest.
+The outside-in method, which was nearly as fast, scored much higher.

 The very best (theoretical) way: the Steffen method